hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 The de-toning function works as follows:

-- De-toning is apllied on the de-noised correlation matrix.
+- De-toning is applied on the de-noised correlation matrix.

-- The correlation matrix representing the market component is calcualetrd from market component eigenvectors and eigenvalues and then subtracted from the de-noised correlation matrix.
+- The correlation matrix representing the market component is calculated from market component eigenvectors and eigenvalues and then subtracted from the de-noised correlation matrix.
 This way the de-toned correlation matrix is obtained.

 .. math::